Scorchify/Vertically-Challenged/README.md

 ## 🛠 Design Approach

 This is our first build in the beetleweight class after spending time designing and building with fairyweight robots.
 A major focus for this robot was designing something we could realistically manufacture within the capabilities of the machines used in our school’s Computer Integrated Manufacturing class.
-With the exception of the AR500 weapon and 5052 aluminum wedge , all of the major components were designed to be made using the tools we have access to, including the waterjet, CNC mill, and 3D printers.
+With the exception of the AR500 weapon, 5052 aluminum wedge, and carbon fiber parts all of the major components were designed to be made using the tools we have access to, including the waterjet, CNC mill, and 3D printers.

 ## Materials